josephmjoy/funstuff/Processing/15puzzle/cuts/notes.md

 - Albert position is (42.333, 26.429)
 - The number "25" is lowered just a bit so that it doesn't overlap with Albert's chest.

+Updated composite-7x5-v1.svg so that all the digits are one big path union.
+This allows all to be selected at one shot and intersected with the clipping rectangle, when we need to generate parts that can fit in the laser cutter.

+**Using colors to print only sections of the document** One Idea I had is to use colors for the cut lines - rows 1-4 (except bottom horizontal lines) are red , borrom horizontal lines of row 4 is (sa) green; This is also the top of row 5.
+Row 5 (except top horizontal lines) is (say) purple.
+Then, in Glowforge, one can select red+green for rows 1-4, and green + purple for row 5.
+Have to similarly color the text, except using just two colors.

+And finally, one would have to split albert carefuly into two colors at the boundary between row 4 and 5.

+All this is quite a bit of work; so may not be practical, but just putting this out there for future designs.